Skip to main content

 • Format object fields:

-• prompt: for type: "query" and optional for type: "json"
+• prompt: optional for type: "json"

 • schema: JSON schema for type: "json" or for change tracking JSON mode